Updated – December 2020

 Risks & Challenges

-Over the last few years evolving customer needs, the disruptive impact of technology, and major regulatory reforms have gained center stage in the automotive ecosystem.
-Companies are facing increasing pressures to develop, upgrade, and successfully launch new & innovative products to meet changing customer demand.
+Over the last few years evolving customer needs, disruptive impact of technology and major regulatory reforms have gained centerstage in the automotive ecosystem.
+Companies are facing increasing pressures to develop, upgrade and successfully launch new & innovative products to meet changing customer demand.
 In the recent past, Automobile industry has been struggling with insurance covers being made compulsory & BS-VI transition which has made the ownership cost of a vehicle rise very steeply.
-The threat of electric vehicles and of course the COVID-19 pandemic are other challenges faced by the industry.
+The threat of electric vehicles and of course the covid-19 pandemic are other challenges faced by the industry.
 Rising concern for climate change and sustainability has led to the need for alternative energy such as electric vehicles.
-This will disrupt Auto component companies as it has only 20 moving parts, while regular petrol or diesel vehicle has more than 2,000.
+This will disrupt Auto component companies as it has only 20 moving parts, while a regular petrol or diesel vehicle has more than 2,000.

 Apart from this, there has not been much respite as the industry demands some relief from the government in the form of GST reductions or Scrappage policy.
 These newly emerging trends are truly testing the automobile company’s ability to grow.
 Companies will have to be fundamentally strong and capable to remain relevant.
 We believe that the companies in our model portfolio match these requirements and have witnessed several business cycles and emerged stronger each time.
 These companies have adapted and overcome several technological disruptions and can be counted on to continue doing so in the future as well.